ember-brasil/website/source/guides/tutorial/autocomplete-component.md

 });
 ```

-In the `filterByCity` function in the rental controller above,
+Na função `filterByCity` no controlador de aluguel acima, adicionamos uma nova propriedade chamada` query` aos resultados do filtro em vez de apenas retornar uma matriz de aluguéis como antes.

-we've added a new property called `query` to the filter results instead of just returning an array of rentals as before.
+In the `filterByCity` function in the rental controller above, we've added a new property called `query` to the filter results instead of just returning an array of rentals as before.

 ```app/components/list-filter.js{+9,+10,+11,+19,+20,+21}
 import Ember from 'ember';